CdrToday/cdr.today/runtime/README.md

 The runtime of cdr.today

-This crate gathers the modules of cdr.today.
+This crate gathers the modules of cdr.today, actually the config layer.